rissh/ReactRouteAppwrite/video-notes.md

 # React Auth & Private Routes With Appwrite

-The perfect auth combo - In this tutorial I will demonstrate how to handle the entire authentication proccess along with adding private routes to our app wich will protect pages from unauthenticated users.
-All this with react router version 6.
+The perfect auth combo - In this repository, I will demonstrate how to handle the entire authentication process along with adding private routes to our app which will protect pages from unauthenticated users.
+All this with react-router version 6.

-In this video we will cover the following:
+In this project, we will cover the following:

 - Private Routes
 - Auth Context
 - User Login
-- Persisting logged in user
+- Persisting logged-in user
 - User Logout
 - Registration

 **Appwrite**

-For our backend of choice I will use my new favorite platform called Appwrite wich will make authenication incredibly easy for us.
-If you haven't head of Appwrite yet it's a Backend As A Service (BaaS) platform that's a great alternitive to firebase.
+For our backend of choice, I will use my new favorite platform called Appwrite which will make authentication incredibly easy for us.
+If you haven't heard of Appwrite yet it's a Backend As Service (BaaS) platform that's a great alternative to Firebase.

-Appwrite is fully open sources and can be hosted localy or on the appwrite cloud.
+Appwrite is fully open source and can be hosted locally or on the appwrite cloud.
 In this tutorial we will use the appwrite cloud so setup will take just a few minutes and then we can jump into coding our application.

 **Starter Code**

-For this project I have setup the boiler plate code with a few pages and some styling - We have a login, register + home and profile page wich we will start building around.
+For this project I have set up the boilerplate code with a few pages and some styling - We have a login, register + home, and profile page which we will start building around.

-Before we set anything up let's clone the github repo that we currently have an explore our template.
+Before we set anything up let's clone the GitHub repo that we currently have and explore our template.

 **appwriteConfig.js**